juanonsoftware/juanonsoftware.github.io/_posts/2015-9-9-Applying-Autofac.md

 ---
 layout: post
-title: Applying DI / IoC using Autofac
+title: Applying DI / IoC into ASP.NET MVC project using Autofac
 ---

 My website is up and running well even it has not been implemented any dependency injection container.